Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 - The ASIC design flow is a sequential, interdependent process including specification, RTL modeling, functional verification, synthesis, floorplanning, placement, clock tree synthesis, routing, layout verification, and tape-out.

-- Standard cells are modular building blocks with predefined electrical and physical characteristics, simplifying synthesis and placement.
+- Standard cells are modular building blogs with predefined electrical and physical characteristics, simplifying synthesis and placement.

 - Power and clock distribution networks are crucial for circuit reliability, necessitating careful planning to reduce IR drop, electromigration, and timing mismatches.